15 Perennials You Should Plant in September for Spring Color

 Add colorful height to your garden by planting monkshood this September.

 Monkshood is a beautiful tall perennial with gorgeous colorful blossoms that will accent your shade gardens perfectly.
-Before we get into the details of monkshood it is important to remember that monkshood is toxic to humans as well as pests, so be careful where you plant this perennial.
-It’s well acclimated to lower light conditions, making a great shade-friendly perennial.
+Before we get into the details of monkshood it is important to remember that it is toxic to humans as well as pets, so be careful where you plant this perennial.
+It’s well-acclimated to lower light conditions, making a great shade-friendly perennial.

-The flowers can range from a bluish purple, pink, white, and even yellow.
-Plant monkshood in an area with well-draining soil that can remain moist, possibly alongside your hostas or hydrangeas!
+The flowers can range from a bluish-purple, pink, white, and even yellow.
+Plant this perennial in September in an area with well-draining soil that remains moist, possibly alongside your hostas or hydrangeas!

 Rose of Sharon